Traffic Safety Corporation

 Cloudflare’s Automatic Platform Optimization for WordPress

-Before Cloudflare APO, pages that were scoring 100% on GTMetrix from requests originating in Vancouver, Canada would score 35 points lower when being requested from Hong Kong.
+Before Cloudflare APO, pages that were scoring 100% on GTMetrix from requests originating in Vancouver, Canada might score 35 points lower when being requested from Hong Kong.
 Cloudflare APO leveled the playing field.
 All for the insanely reasonable cost of $5/mo.

 Nerdy Stuff: Composer for Common Custom Themes